anascacais/SeFEF/README.rst

 Simple Example
 --------------

-The code below loads the metadata from an existing dataset from the ``examples`` folder, splits creates a ``Dataset`` instance, and creates an adequate split for a time series cross-validation (``TSCV``).
+The code below loads the metadata from an existing dataset from the ``examples`` folder, splits creates a Dataset instance, and creates an adequate split for a time series cross-validation.
 It also provides an example of model development and evaluation through a simple probabilistic estimator that leverages periodicity in event data.

+This example dataset contains synthesized event occurrence timestamps spanning 2.5 years, starting from January 1, 2020.
+Events occur periodically, with an initial cycle of 28 days (in seconds), subject to a small random variation of ±1 day.

 .. code:: python